 Spousal impoverishment rules allow the spouse of a Medicaid LTSS recipient to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income, along with resource and housing allowances.
 These rules apply when one spouse is receiving Medicaid coverage for LTSS, and the other spouse doesn’t need Medicaid.

-In Oregon in 2020, the non-applying for “community spouse” is allowed to keep:
+In Oregon in 2022, the non-applying for “community spouse” were allowed to keep:

 Permitted home value in Oregon